 Cons: very busy in the summer, planning ahead a must

-Crowded but gorgeous, Albufeira offers something to everyone.
+Crowded but gorgeous, Albufeira offers something for everybody.
 There are well-known golf courses and a lively nightlife, as we learned in the Tourist Office from a local lady passionate about her town.
-She took the time to mark on our map “the most beautiful beaches in the world” – some we had heard about, others were not even in our many books.
-One is Praia da Marinha (Navy Beach) in Caramujeira, near the western Algarve town of Lagoa, not on any tour guide yet one of the most emblematic of the region.
-We kept that piece of paper as a treasure for the rest of our trip – the best information always comes from locals.
+She took the time to mark on our map “the most beautiful beaches in the world” according to her.
+Some we had heard about, others were not even in our tour guides.
+One is Praia da Marinha (Navy Beach) in Caramujeira, near the western Algarve town of Lagoa, one of the most emblematic of the region.
+We kept that piece of paper as a treasure for the rest of our trip; the best information always comes from locals.

-The postcards beaches the Algarve is known for – formed by ochre sandstone rocks sculpted by erosion – start in Albufeira towards the west of the province.
+The postcard beaches the Algarve is known for, formed by ochre sandstone rocks sculpted by erosion, start in Albufeira and go on towards the west of the province.
 The first of them is scenic São Rafael, less than 5 miles from town., where we arrived by the end of the day when just a few professional photographers – and birds – were visiting.
 The view was magnificent: white Albufeira on the horizon, sandy coves between rocks on both sides, for sure the most spectacular place we had seen that far in our trip.
-Overwhelmed by the vast openness of sea and sky with different shades of blue, we kept silent all the way back to the hotel.
+Overwhelmed by the vast open sea and a sky with different shades of blue, we kept silent all the way back to the hotel.